 Mr. Kling has been included in Euromoney’s listing of the leading M&A lawyers in the world and repeatedly has been recognized as a leading lawyer in corporate and M&A transactions by Chambers Global and Chambers USA, and also has been listed in The Best Lawyers in America, The Legal 500 U.S., Lawdragon 500 Leading Lawyers in America, IFLR1000 and Who’s Who Legal — M&A. In 2016, Mr. Kling was named to the Lawdragon Hall of Fame in the Dealmakers category.

-He has been an adjunct professor at University of Virginia School of Law for more than 12 years, and at University of Pennsylvania School of Law for 2019 and 2020.
-He also has taught courses at Cornell Law School and has appeared numerous times as a guest lecturer at Harvard, Yale and NYU law schools.
+He has been an adjunct professor at University of Virginia School of Law for more than 15 years, as well as at University of Pennsylvania School of Law for 2019 and 2020, and NYU Law School for 2020.
+He also has taught courses at Cornell Law School and has appeared numerous times as a guest lecturer at Harvard, Yale, University of Pennsylvania and NYU law schools.
 He is the co-author (with his partner) of Negotiated Acquisitions of Companies, Subsidiaries and Divisions, a two-volume treatise, which has been the leading work in its field for more than 25 years.

 Until recently (as part of his moving to an of counsel role at the firm), Mr. Kling served for more than 15 years as the head of the firm’s Financial Oversight and Audit Committee, as the head (or co-head) of the firm’s Opinion Committee and as a member of the firm’s Policy Committee.